cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Superuser access disabled

-Pushing towards *security-by-default*, CloudNativePG now disables superuser access (`postgres` user) via the network in all new clusters unless explicitly requested.
+Pushing towards *security-by-default*, CloudNativePG now disables superuser access (`postgres` user) via the network in all new clusters, unless explicitly enabled.

 If you want to restore the previous behavior, you need to set explicitly: